Lossy Coding of Correlated Sources over a Multiple Access Channel: Necessary Conditions and Separation Results: Separation Theorems

 where

-is the (Wyner-Ziv) rate distortion function of $S_j$ with decoder-only side information $Z$ \cite{wyner1976rate}, and $S_1-Z-S_2$ form a Markov chain, then separation is optimal, with the necessary and sufficient conditions stated in \eqref{lemm2cond1}-\eqref{lemm2cond3}. \end{corollary} Corollary~\ref{lemma2old} follows from the fact that whenever \eqref{secondcondition} holds, conditional rate distortion functions in Theorem~\ref{lemma2} are achievable by relying on decoder side information only. \begin{remark} Gaussian sources are an example for \eqref{secondcondition}.
-For instance, let $(S_1, S_2, Z)$ denote a zero-mean Gaussian random vector.
-Then, separation is optimal, from the necessary and sufficient conditions stated in Theorem~\ref{lemma2}, if and only if
+is the (Wyner-Ziv) rate distortion function of $S_j$ with decoder-only side information $Z$ \cite{wyner1976rate}, and $S_1-Z-S_2$ form a Markov chain, then separation is optimal, with the necessary and sufficient conditions in \eqref{lemm2cond1}-\eqref{lemm2cond3}. \end{corollary} \begin{proof} Corollary~\ref{lemma2old} follows from the fact that whenever \eqref{secondcondition} holds, conditional rate distortion functions in Theorem~\ref{lemma2} are achievable by relying on decoder side information only. \end{proof} We note that Gaussian sources are an example for \eqref{secondcondition}. \begin{remark} We would like to note that the optimality/sub-optimality of separation for the case of decoder-only side information conditioned on which the two sources are independent is open in general.
+In addition to the setting in Corollary~\ref{lemma2old}, the optimality of separation holds also for lossless reconstruction \cite{gunduz2009source}. \end{remark}